Download Free Lincolnshire Folk Tales Book in PDF and EPUB Free Download. You can read online Lincolnshire Folk Tales and write the review.

 Lincolnshire, a county with many variations in the dialect, once nurtured many folk tales and though these stories may no longer be told as often as they once were, they still resonate within the rural landscape.
 From the dark tales of the 'Buried Moon', 'The Lincoln Imp', and the 'Werewolf of Langrick Fen', to the humorous tales of 'Ten-Pint Smith', 'The Lad that went to look for Fools' and the 'Farmer and the Boggart', so many of these tales are rooted in the county and take us back to a time when the people would huddle around the fire in the mud and stud cottages to while away the long winter evenings.
 Such nights would also inspire the telling of tales of witches, fairies, ghosts, giants and dragons.
 All the stories in Lincolnshire Folk Tales have been thoroughly researched and will be of interest to modern readers (and storytellers), both within the county and elsewhere.

 The county of Lincolnshire is a beautiful mixture of low-lying marshy fen land, modest hills and the steep valleys of the rolling Wolds; it is also home to a wealth of folklore, legend and intrigue.
-With one of the most interesting dialects in the country, this vast region is also rich in superstitions, songs and traditional games.
-A study of the daily life, lore and customs of Lincolnshire are here interspersed with stories of monstrous black hounds, dragon lairs, witches, Tiddy Mun, mischievous imps and tales of the people known as the Yellowbellies.
-This fully illustrated book explores the origins and meanings of Lincolnshire's traditions and shows how the customs of the past have influenced the ways of the present.
+With one of the most interesting dialects in the country, this vast region is also rich in superstitions, songs, and traditional games.
+A study of the daily life, lore, and customs of Lincolnshire are here interspersed with stories of monstrous black hounds, dragon lairs, witches, Tiddy Mun, mischievous imps and tales of the people known as the Yellowbellies.
+This fully illustrated book explores the origins and meanings of Lincolnshire’s traditions and shows how the customs of the past have influenced the ways of the present.

 Legends of the Lincolnshire cars is an absorbing collection of folk tales from on of the most remote and rural English counties.
 Collected at the turn of the century by an esteemed member of the folklore society.
 Many of the earliest books, particularly those dating back to the 1900's and before, are now extremely scarce and increasingly expensive.
 We are republishing these classic works in affordable, high quality, modern editions, using the original text and artwork.

-12 classic English fairy tales and their history, from tales of dragons to Robin Hood.
-Folk tales and legends are an intrinsic part of English national culture.
-In his book, Rosalind Kerven has revived the best English fairy tales for a new generation.
-These are stories of giants, dragons, fairies and Arthurian Romance.
-Together, they form a perfect introduction to the different types of traditional stories and their place in English oral and written heritage.
+Many people in England have little knowledge of genuine 'English' fairy tales.
+The stories that many of us grew up with are from overseas: for example Snow White is German, Cinderella is French and Aladdin is Arabian.
+But folk tales and legends are an intrinsic part of English national culture and the author has revived our best tales for a new generation of readers.
+This terrific collection of 12 classic tales is a great introduction to the different types of traditional story and their place in English oral and written heritage.
+They include tales of giants, dragons, fairies, beauty-and-the-beast, and Arthurian Romance.
 Each tale is linked with a specific place or county in England: 'The Dragon Castle' from Northumberland, 'The Girl Snatched By Fairies' from County Durham, 'The Princess and the Fool' from Kent and 'The Dark Moon' from Lincolnshire.
-The book also includes notes on each story: the history and where it came from, its development and short summaries of many related or similar stories.
+The book also includes notes on each story: the history and where it came from, its development and short summaries of many related or similar stories

 In this enchanting new book, one of the country's most celebrated storytellers has gathered together traditional tales that have their roots in the cold and long, dark nights of midwinter.
 Herein you will find magical accounts of the Legend of Tinsel, the Christmas Cat and the New Year's Bell, with a number of wintery riddles to unpick while enjoying the festive season and welcoming in the New Year.
 With so many folk tales intrinsically linked to ancient seasonal customs, there are a few included here relating to traditions such as the Ottery St Mary Tar Barrels (Devon), the Viking 'Up Helly Aa' (Shetland) and Tom Bawcock's Eve (Cornwall).
 This is a book to curl up with in front of an open fire on long winter nights and to share and retell over a steaming mug of mulled wine.